 Mission & Vision

-The Coaches of Excellence Institute is determined to change the world of sport through coaches and parents.
+The Coaches of Excellence Institute is determined to change the world of sport through Athletic Directors, Coaches and Parents.
 COE helps schools and organizations unleash the power and potential or their people by teaching them to capture the hearts of others.

 The Organization’s vision is to see leaders developed and lives transformed through Coaches and Parents who are driven to use sport as a vehicle to develop character and teach life lessons to our youth.